haskell/cabal/doc/README.md

 ### How to build it

-Building the documentation requires Python 3, PIP, and pip-tools.
+Building the documentation requires Python 3, PIP, and `pip-tools` (see the second note below for how to install it).
 Run the following command either from the root of the cabal repository or from the `docs/` subdirectory:

 ``` console
 > make users-guide